1069066484/ml_prj/README.md

 This is project of CS420-Machine Learning.

  1. Different methods are used for Fer2013 dataset's classification.
+The finally achieved private test accuracy reaches 73%, the state-of-art record.

  2. The entrance script is 'train.py'; the codes train the model.